 ECTS co-ordinatorLuis Manuel Santos Pais

-Each semester corresponds to 30 ECTS, and lasts 20 weeks, including the evaluation period.
+Each semester corresponds to 30 ECTS, and will last 19 weeks, including the evaluation period.

 General admission requirementsThe access requirements for the 1st cycle of studies of Higher Education appear in the description of the Portuguese Higher Education System, provided by NARIC (www.naricportugal.pt/NARIC).

-IPB offers several types of degrees and they comprise Technological Specialization Courses (CETs), bachelor degrees (1st cycle of studies) and master degrees (2nd cycle of studies).
-Application to CET and masters programmes is made directly at the institution.
+IPB offers several types of degrees and they comprise technological professional courses (CTESP), bachelor degrees (1st cycle of studies) and master degrees (2nd cycle of studies).
+Application to CTESP and masters programmes is made directly at the institution.
 Application to bachelor degrees can be made through the National Competition Procedure, organized by the Directorate General of Higher Education (DGES, www.dges.mctes.pt), and aims at students that completed secondary studies in Portugal and had approval in the final exams.
 Students from foreign education system who are not, and have never been, enrolled in a Higher Education Institution, can also apply for the National Admission Procedure, provided they fulfill all the entry requirements.
+Alternatively, international students can apply directly, through an institutional admission procedure.
 Besides this competition there are alternative procedures to apply for a first cycle degree, such as the course transfer for students who are, or have been, enrolled at a foreign higher education institution.

 General registration proceduresRegistration and enrolment procedures in the IPB degrees are carried out annually.
 This procedure can be done either online or at the Academic Services front desk, in agreement with all the regulations and calendars in force.
 For further information, please check the IPB’s Academic Services webpage on www.ipb.pt/sa.